If Your Post Was Removed or You Have Been Blocked

 - check if another active discussion on your topic has already been posted

 Be sure your topic matches the general theme of the channel.
-For example, all discussions on Talk Shop should pertain to fashion and beauty.
 Not sure if you’re posting to the right channel?
 Check the channel’s About section, or recently-added discussions to get an idea of what subjects are appropriate.

 No Self-promotion, No Links